Smiril/voyager-sdk/docs/tutorials/install.md

 The `--media` option downloads a collection of sample videos which you can use to evaluate different models visually.

+The `--cuda cuda-toolkit-12-8` option download requested cuda-toolkit version for your NVIDIA CUDA enabled GraphicsCard.

-The PCIe driver is installed to the system location `/lib/modules`.
+PCIe driver is installe`/lib/modules`.
 It contains minimal functionality that does not generally change between releases.

 Most runtime functionality is provided in libraries installed to